-Venice has experienced substantial revitalization, especially in the past decade.
-Many older homes have been rehabbed and outfitted with the latest energy-efficient appliances and heating/cooling systems.
+Venice has experienced substantial revitalization, especially in recent decades.
+Many of the older homes the neighborhood ave been rehabbed and outfitted with the latest energy-efficient appliances and heating/cooling systems.
 New construction of Modern, high-end homes is the new normal, along with bright, airy duplexes.
 The latest homes incorporate principles of sustainable design and meet LEED certification.

 - Oakwood, formally nicknamed "Ghost Town," Oakwood is not a ghost town anymore.
 Blocks from the beach and bordering Abbot Kinney Blvd, Oakwood offers a plethora of beautifully renovated cottages, duplexes, and townhomes, many of which are LEED certified.